MPA-Master of Public Administration

 MPA 674.
 GIS for Managers.
 3 Hours.

 Examines the use of Geographic Information Systems (GIS) using GIS software.
 It integrates theory and socioeconomic applications of GIS in the public and nonprofit sector.

 MPA 675.
-Equity and Diversity in Public Policy.
+Equity in Public Administration.
 3 Hours.

 MPA 678.
 Strategic Planning.
 3 Hours.